kodethon/Docs/source/programming-problems/custom.rst

     A float that will represent the overall score for the submission.
 If no score is provided, sum of test case scores will be used instead.
     This attribute will take precedence over sum of test case scores.

-- output (Optional)

-    A string that will be displayed as the submission result.

 - cache (Optional)